strontic/strontic.github.io/xcyclopedia/library/at.exe-2AE20048111861FA09B709D3CC551AD6.md

 ## Possible Misuse

 *The following table contains possible examples of `at.exe` being misused.
-While `at.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `at.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --